nicolaprezza/BWTIL/README.md

  * plain text files: ASCII-coded.
 However, the byte 0x0 must NOT appear inside the text since the algorithms use 0x0 as text terminator.
  * bwt files: ASCII-coded, with a UNIQUE 0x0 byte (terminator character) appearing somewhere inside the text.
 Be aware that, if the input bwt file is malformed, the programs will fail with a error message.
  * suffix array files: each SA address is stored as a 64-bit (8 byte) integer.
 Despite the fact that this coding may not be optimal for small texts, you can compress the SA files to reduce its size.

-### Test

-The folder BWTIL/data/plain/ contains some sample files to test the library.
-All files have been obtained taking the first 1M characters from the sample files of the pizza&chili text collection (http://pizzachili.dcc.uchile.cl/).